achu0612/FYP/Website/readme.md

 <br>
 To be done:
 <ol>
-  <li> Back button in play-video.html should go back to the page it came from, implement logic to do that
+  <li> Back button in play-video.html should go back to the page it came from, implement logic to do that : @achu DONE
-  <li> Play videos according to the selection
+  <li> Play videos according to the selection : @achu WILL BE DONE WHEN THE VIDEOS ARE AVAILABLE
-  <li> Perform detection using upload
+  <li> Perform detection using upload : @prakalya
-  <li> Stream web camera live footage to rendering.html
+  <li> Stream web camera live footage to rendering.html : @achu is progress
-  <li> Perform detection for the live stream
 </ol>